 Answer: If you are the owner of a listed property the application for a permit from your local governing body will trigger a review.
 The local governing body should contact our office with the pertinent information for us to complete the review.
 In some instances your local government may ask you to contact our office directly to receive a review.
 The local government may require a letter from our office to obtain a permit.
 To have your project reviewed in accordance with the state preservation law please contact the Cultural Resources Division at 785-272-8681.

 Question: When must a project be submitted to the SHPO for review?

 Answer: A project must be submitted for review when a permit application is submitted or when the governmental entity responsible for the project becomes aware that their project may affect historic properties.
 This can be as early as possible in the planning process so that potential adverse effects can be identified and taken into account.

 Question: How does one notify the SHPO of a project?

 Answer: An official, employee, consultant, or other representative of the governmental unit involved may send a letter to the SHPO describing the proposed project and request his comments in accordance with K.S.A.
 75-2724, or in the case of a city which has been requested to issue a permit, the property owner may be required by the city to obtain the SHPO's review and comments.
 Depending on the nature of the project, photographs, drawings, maps, plans, specifications, historical documentation, or other available materials that would help to explain the project should be included.
-Although written notice is necessary to initiate official review, telephone inquiries are encouraged as a means of checking with SHPO staff on historic property locations, potential effects of a proposed project, project changes, etc. The SHPO recommends that contact be initiated with SHPO staff in the very earliest stages of project planning to insure that proposed projects will not encroach upon, damage or destroy historic properties or their environs.
+Although written notice is necessary to initiate official review, telephone inquiries are encouraged as a means of checking with SHPO staff on historic property locations, potential effects of a proposed project, project changes, etc. The SHPO recommends that contact be initiated with SHPO staff in the very earliest stages of project planning to insure that proposed projects will not damage or destroy historic properties.

 Question: How will the SHPO investigate the project?